Lorenzo Lynch: Arizona Cardinals

+In 1992, he appeared in 16 games with 9 starts.
+He posted 60 tackles, 7 passes defensed, one fumble recovery and led the team with 14 special teams tackles.
+He started first three games of the season at cornerback, before being sidelined with a groin injury in Week 4.
+He ended the season as a starter at cornerback.
+He had 12 tackles against the Dallas Cowboys.
 In the pregame show for the NFL Network's presentation of Thursday Night Football on September 20, 2012, former Cowboys receiver Michael Irvin recalled a game he played against Lynch (then playing for the Phoenix Cardinals) 20 years earlier on September 20, 1992.
 He quoted Lynch as stating before the game, "I'll be with you all day, Michael."
 Irvin went on to have one of his best games (in terms of numbers), catching for 210 yards and 3 touchdowns.